bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/tdw-faithedge.md

 > his spectacle isn't just about justice or entertainment; it's an experiment.
 > Rumours swirl that this broadcast isn't just meant to entertain or satiate a thirst for justice;
 > it's a vast data-gathering operation.
 By monitoring the ritualistic **_suffering_**,
-> Eclipstim seeks proof of what they claim is a gateway to another plane of existence, a reality beyond our own.
+> Ecliptism seeks proof of what they claim is a gateway to another plane of existence, a reality beyond our own.
-> Followers of Eclipstim believe that pain, when experienced under certain conditions,
+> Followers of Ecliptism believe that pain, when experienced under certain conditions,
 > generates neural data that aligns with patterns suggestive of otherworldly encounters.
 >
 > In the DTC, where salvation and spectacle have intertwined, the line between digital transcendence and exploitation